shermozle/SnowCannon/README.md

 SnowCannon supports three different event sinks:

-1. **stdout** - where events (and only events) are printed to `stdout`.
-You can then use your process control system (e.g. supervisord or daemontools) to handle the `stdout` eventstream (e.g. uploading it to S3 or Google Storage).
-This sink is also useful for debugging
+1. **stdout** - events (and only events) are printed to `stdout`.
+Use your process control system (e.g. supervisord or daemontools) to handle the `stdout` eventstream (e.g. uploading it to S3 or Google Storage).
+Also useful for debugging
-2. **s3** - where events are collected by SnowCannon, and then regularly gzipped and uploaded to S3 by SnowCannon itself
+2. **s3** - events are collected by SnowCannon, and then regularly gzipped and uploaded to S3 by SnowCannon itself
-3. **fluentd** - where events are sent by SnowCannon to [Fluentd] [fluentd], a lightweight log collector.
-Fluentd is then responsible for uploading the events to S3, Google Storage or equivalent
+3. **fluentd** - events are sent by SnowCannon to [Fluentd] [fluentd], a lightweight log collector.
+Configure Fluentd to forward the events on to S3, Google Storage or equivalent

 You can configure your event sink in the `config.js` file - to take each sink option in turn: